How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 Soil is the element that holds the plant in its place and provides nutrition and water to it.
 So, you can understand the importance of soil in determining the plant’s growth.

-Before you get the suitable soil for your money tree, you need to understand its needs.
+Before you get suitable soil for your money tree, you need to understand its needs.

-The money tree doesn’t enjoy sitting in the water for long, which is why you should get well-draining soil that will drain excess water out of the pot.
+The money tree doesn’t enjoy sitting in the water for long, so you should get well-draining soil that will drain excess water out of the pot.

-If you use a heavy oil make for your money tree, it will retain more water than required and cause overwatering.
-The soil will not get good airflow, and it will remain moist most of the time.
+Using a heavy oil make for your money tree will retain more water than required and cause overwatering.
+The soil will not get good airflow and will remain moist most of the time.
 All these will lead to root rot.

 In this situation, the plant will not only have stunted growth but also get stressed.
 If you don’t do anything about it, the condition will get worse.